 Aurora Academy Camp Testimonials

-“I feel confident now that when I audition for a play, or when performing a show, I will know what everything means and exactly what to do.”
+“I feel confident now that when I audition for a play, or when performing a show, I will know what everything means and exactly what to do.”—Caitlin Cavanaugh, Student

 “I gained a lot of new friends and confidence from this experience.
-It has helped me because I really didn’t like being in front of a lot of people; when I got my script, I wasn’t sure if I could do it, but I did and it was awesome!”
+It has helped me because I really didn’t like being in front of a lot of people; when I got my script, I wasn’t sure if I could do it, but I did and it was awesome!”—Bailey Fielder, Student

-Aurora Theatre’s Learning Library Series features fully-staged professional productions for elementary school students performed on the Aurora Theatre Mainstage on weekday mornings.
+Aurora Theatre’s Learning Library Series features fully-staged professional productions for elementary school students performed on the Clyde & Sandra Strickland Grand Stage on weekday mornings.
 These shows contains multiple direct connections to the AKS, come complete with an extensive Study Guide, and are mindful of Gwinnett County Schools bus schedules.